Capillary/ecom-api-document/source/includes/_groups.md

 Parameter | Type | Description
 -------- | ----- | -----------
-MerchantId* | string | Unique GUID of the merchantId userGroupId* | int | Unique id of the customer group in which you want to add customer userId* | string | Unique GUID of the customer that you want to add
+MerchantId* | string | Unique GUID of the merchantId userGroupId* | int | Unique id of the customer group to which you want to add a customer userId* | string | Unique GUID of the customer that you want to add

 <aside class="notice">All parameters marked by * are mandatory. </aside>

-## Get Details of a Customer Group
+## Get Group Details

 Retrieves the details of a specific user group based on the user group id passed.